SlapOS/slapos/software/erp5/README.txt

 parameters.
 Defaults to {}.
 Possible keys and associated value types:
+'tcpv4-port' (int, optional)
+  TCPv4 port to listen on.
+  Defaults to 2099.
 'database-list' (list, optional)
   Define the list of databases mariadb must provide, and the user having entire access to each database.
 Each entry in the list is a dict, with these